erincatto/box2c/docs/foundation.md

 > While Box2D is designed for multithreading, its interface is *not* thread-safe.
 Modifying
 > the Box2D world during simulation or from multiple threads will result in a [race condition](https://en.wikipedia.org/wiki/Race_condition).

-It *is safe* to do raycasts, shapecasts, and overlap tests from multiple threads outside of `b2World_Step()`.
+It *is safe* to do ray-casts, shape-casts, and overlap tests from multiple threads outside of `b2World_Step()`.
 Generally, any read-only operation is safe to do multithreaded outside of `b2World_Step()`.
 This can be very useful if you have multithreaded game logic.